alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2016-04-23-rspec-testing-a-simple-ruby-script.md

 We also require our spec helper, which is conventionally named and required as I’ve done here.

 More interesting is our first test.
-By convention, we write describe '#method' do ... end to “describe” or test an instance method.
+By convention, I write describe '#method' do ... end to “describe” or test an instance method.
 (And we’d write describe '.method' do ... end to test a class method.)

 It’s useful to be aware at this point that Ruby doesn’t have functions in the same way that some other OO languages like Python does, even if they look the same as functions when defined in a script.
 In Ruby, nearly everything is an object, and methods in a script become private instance methods of Object: